dhadka/invoke-action/README.md

   action: dhadka/malicious-action
   network: none

-# Block all writes
+# No access to files
 uses: dhadka/invoke-action@main
 with:
   action: dhadka/malicious-action
-  fileSystem: read-only
+  fileSystem: none

-# Run action on an overlay file system, where changes are discarded at the end of the action
+# Read-only mode, writing to existing files is blocked
 uses: dhadka/invoke-action@main
 with:
   action: dhadka/malicious-action
-  fileSystem: overlay
+  fileSystem: read-only

-# Run action on a private file system that can not read or write to existing files
+# Overlay mode, can write to existing files but changes are discarded at the end of the action
 uses: dhadka/invoke-action@main
 with:
   action: dhadka/malicious-action
-  fileSystem: private
+  fileSystem: overlay
 ```

 The supported options are currently limited, but the underlying tool providing the sandbox,